faizalam87/VirtShield/README.md

 ---

 You're now ready to test, modify, and evaluate your firewall security model in a lightweight Docker environment.
-For VM-based setup, refer to the [VirtShield VM Setup Guide](vm_setup_README.md).
+For VM-based setup, please take a look at the [VirtShield VM Setup Guide](vm_setup_README.md).